SolidOS/solid-ui/test/unit/README.md

 # Solid-UI Unit Testing
 The purpose of this README is to provide guidance on how to write tests for solid-ui for beginners.

-Although we would love to have 100% test coverage, we realize that this is not a commericial product. solid-ui is an open source, volunteer built library that houses UI components that can be used to build Solid applications.
-We are working to increase test coverage on existing code, any help is much appreciated.
-If you add a new component to solid-ui, you should write tests to test the main functionality of your component in order for your PR to be merged.
+Although we would love to have 100% test coverage, we realize that this is not a commericial product. `solid-ui` is an open source, volunteer built library that houses UI components that can be used to build Solid applications.
+We are working to increase test coverage on existing code, and any help is much appreciated.
+If you add a new component to `solid-ui`, you should write tests to test the main functionality of your component before your PR will be merged.

 ## Running Tests